SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/States_and_values/Ring_component.md

    - In case a parameter data feed included a parameter based on a protocol, a filter feed can be used to filter on a specific element.

    - From DataMiner 10.2.0/10.1.4 onwards, you can select view parameters as a data source to view information on aggregation rules on specific views.
-To select these, in the drop-down box for the parameter data source, select *View*.
+To select these, in the dropdown box for the parameter data source, select *View*.

    > [!NOTE]
    > From DataMiner 10.2.0/10.1.6 onwards, once this component has been configured with data input, the component is available in the *feeds* section of the data pane so that it can be used as a feed for other components.
 This way, if the input for this component changes, it will also change for all other components using this component as their feed.
 However, note that this is only supported for query data input from DataMiner 10.1.7 onwards.